Virginia State Police: Patrol Cars

 In 2008, the Virginia State Police's Dodge Charger was Law and Order Magazine's Police Vehicle Design Winner for State and Federal Agencies.

 In 2013, the Ford Police Interceptor Sedan was added to the fleet of Virginia State Police vehicles since the Ford Crown Victoria model ceased production.
 In 2019, the Virginia State Police bought every available new Police Interceptor sedan, giving the state a steady supply of new Interceptor sedans for up to 5 years beyond the model's discontinuation depending on vehicle attrition due to accidents or other damage.

 In 2019, the department added Ford Police Interceptor Utility SUV for specialty units (K-9, TacTeam and Motor Carrier units).

 Starting in 2020, the department took delivery of their new patrol vehicles, the 2020 Ford Police Interceptor Utility.
 Dressed in all silver and adopting newer styled graphics, first used on the 2006 Dodge Chargers.
 Ending a long tradition of their blue and gray paint scheme, in use since 1948 and traditional graphics, in use since 1952.
 These new patrol vehicles ended another long tradition; the adoption of red emergency lights in combination with blue and the use of internal light bars instead of roof mounted lights.

 As of 2021, the Virginia State Police fleet consists primarily of 2013–2019 Ford Police Interceptor Sedans and 2020 and 2021 Ford Police Interceptor Utilities.
 These vehicles are supplemented by 2013–2022 Chevrolet Tahoe PPVs primarily used for specialty units and 2020 Ford F-350 Super Duty XLs as utility vehicles; as well as the remaining Ford Crown Victoria Police Interceptors and unmarked Chevrolet Impala PPVs.

+In March 2025, the Virginia State Police introduced several 2025 Ford Mustang GTs added to the lineup: the first added since the 1980s with the Ford Mustang SSP.
+The purpose of these vehicles is for general patrol, particularly speed enforcement, and recruitment.
+Being the GT trim, these Mustangs come equipped with the 4th Gen Coyote 5.0L V8.
+There are currently 9 Mustangs used by the Virginia State Police as a trial run, with plans of adding up to 40 more.